vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-eks-onboarding.md

 ### Why use Compute Copilot EKS ###

-Learn more abou how Compute Copilot for EKS can help you to put your EKS cost optimization on auto-pilot [here](https://www.nops.io/nks/)
+Learn more about how Compute Copilot for EKS can help you to put your EKS cost optimization on auto-pilot [here](https://www.nops.io/nks/).

 ### Pre-requisites: ###